ajosedev/knowledge/notes/20230106122508-run-last-plugin-figma.md

-#todo
+# Running the last plugin in Figma

-CMD + Option + P

-Run's the last plugin
+`CMD + Option + P` re-runs the last plugin in [[figma]].

-Useful for plugin development
+This can be useful for plugin development, as it will run the newest version built.

 [[figma]]